University graduation ceremony

 Yes, certain master’s programs in Australia can be wrapped up in just one year, especially for students with an honours degree in the same field.
 An honours degree often means the student already has a good grasp of the basics.

 The academic year in Australia begins during February.
 It normally runs across two semesters: February to June, and July to November.
-The standard full-time study load for a students is four subjects per semester.
+The standard full-time study load for a student is four subjects per semester.
 That means a 12-subject masters takes 3 semesters and around 16 months, while an 8-subject masters requires 10 months.

 Additionally, some Australian universities offer an intensive study option with a third semester running over the summer months from December to February.
 This trimester arrangement allows students to accelerate their completion time, with most master’s courses able to be finished in just 12 months.